Joe Foss: American Football League

 After serving as governor, Foss spent a short time working for Raven Industries before becoming the first Commissioner of the newly created American Football League in 1959.
 He oversaw the emergence of the league as the genesis of modern professional football.
 During the next seven years, Foss helped expand the league and made lucrative television deals, including the initial five-year, $10.6 million contract with ABC in 1960 to broadcast AFL games.
 The next contract was also for five years, but with NBC for a substantially greater $36 million, starting in 1965.

 Foss stepped aside as commissioner in April 1966, two months before the historic agreement that led to the merger of AFL and NFL and the creation of the Super Bowl.
 Al Davis succeeded him, but disagreed with the merger and resigned after 3 1/2 months.
 Milt Woodard, the assistant commissioner under Foss, was named to the new office of president of the AFL in July and served through the league's final season in 1969.

 Television career

 Drawing on a lifelong love of hunting and the outdoors, Foss hosted ABC television's The American Sportsman from 1964 to 1967, which took him around the world for hunting and fishing excursions.
 He then hosted and produced his own syndicated outdoors TV series, The Outdoorsman: Joe Foss, from 1967 to 1974.
 In 1972, he also began a six-year stint as Director of Public Affairs for KLM Royal Dutch Airlines.

 National Rifle Association

-Starting in 1988, Foss was elected to two consecutive one-year terms as president of the National Rifle Association.
+Starting in 1988, Foss was elected to two consecutive one-year terms as president of the National Rifle Association of America.
 In his later years he maintained a rigorous speaking schedule and spoke out for conservative causes on what he considered a weakening of gun owners' rights.
 He was portrayed on the cover of the 29 January 1990 issue of Time Magazine wearing his trademark Stetson hat and holding a revolver.